visioncrunch/DSA/complete_notes.md

 private is never accessible or derived or it can't be inherited

 private > protected > public
-experiment the table

-protected is private but accessible data as public
+experiment the table - make base class and sub class with all these public private protected access modifiers

 types of inheritance
 - single inheritance